writethedocs/www/docs/conf/na/2015/news/conference-sold-out-schedule-party.md

 Party Venue
 -----------

-The party will be held at TILT, where we have rented out a full side of the restaraunt.
+The party on Monday night will be held at TILT, where we have rented out a full side of the restaraunt.
 It will be from 7pm-11pm on Monday evening, so make sure to come!